SteveJustin1963/tec-SCOPE/README.md

 loadResetRegister("LOAD_CNTR")

 ```

+## ATtiny84 Quadrature Encoder Implementation
+am already sick of the LS7366R, lets do it on the Tiny

+84-QEI

 ### az with magnetic sensor
 The KMA215 is generally quite accurate for angle measurement applications.
 Its accuracy specifications are as follows: